nebrius/flvx/README.md

 # Usage

 Coming Soon!
-In the mean time, check out the example.
+In the mean time, check out the [example](example).
+Note that everything is written in ECMAScript 6, and compiled back to ECMAScript 5 using [Traceur](https://github.com/google/traceur-compiler/wiki/GettingStarted) and [Gulp](http://gulpjs.com/).
 A built version of the example, ready to be loaded in a browser, is available in the [example-dist](example-dist) directory.
-Note that everything is written in ECMAScript 6, and compiled back to ECMAScript 5 using [Traceur](https://github.com/google/traceur-compiler/wiki/GettingStarted) and [Gulp](http://gulpjs.com/).

 License
 =======